 Just a couple of hours by ferry from Athens, the Greek island of Hydra is a popular spot for a day trip or weekend escape.
 It’s known for its car-free streets, pretty old town, bohemian heritage and clear waters.
 Its popularity also means it has an unexpectedly good selection of places to eat and drink for a small island, with something for all tastes and budgets.

 You can splash out on beautifully presented freshly caught fish on the water’s edge while you watch the sun set, or head into the backstreets for huge plates of tasty souvlaki and jugs of local wine at an inexpensive traditional Greek taverna.

 16 great bars and restaurants in Hydra

-Bustling Xeri Elia – known as Douskos after the family who’ve run it for 200 years – is my top spot for traditional Greek food in Hydra (so good I went back three times).
-It was also a regular haunt of singer Leonard Cohen in the 1960s, who was famously pictured playing the guitar against one of the white painted trees outside the restaurant.
+Bustling Xeri Elia – known as Douskos after the family who’ve run it for 200 years – is my top spot for traditional Greek food in Hydra and my first stop when I arrive on the island.
+It was also a regular haunt of singer Leonard Cohen in the 1960s, who was famously pictured playing the guitar against one of the white-painted trees outside the restaurant.

 Douskos has a beautiful setting, with tables under a canopy of trees covering the whole square and hung with lights.
 It’s a popular place though so you might have to wait for a table at busy times, with waiters shuttling between tables balancing trays of plates.
 They specialise in simple, well-cooked Greek classics, like grilled meats, moussaka and fresh fish.